-Following completion of this project, the City moved forward with the \$2.5 million Hillside Creek Flood Control Project, 75% of which was funded by a Federal Emergency Management Agency (FEMA) grant61 and the remainder by Measure E and Department of Water Resources funds.
-The Hillside Creek Project was completed in fiscal year 2019-2020 and involved replacing the culvert and grading adjoining channels62 allowing for removal of multiple properties along the creek and a section of Fortuna Boulevard from the flood plain.
-This project was identified because the banks of Hillside Creek would overflow during a ten-year storm event63.
-The Public Works Department secured critical matching funds for this project which improves flood safety and enhances the City's ability to withstand future 100-year flood events64.
+Following completion of this project, the City moved forward with the \$2.5 million Hillside Creek Flood Control Project, 75% of which was funded by a Federal Emergency Management Agency (FEMA) grant and the remainder by Measure E and Department of Water Resources funds.
+The Hillside Creek Project was completed in fiscal year 2019-2020 and involved replacing the culvert and grading adjoining channels allowing for removal of multiple properties along the creek and a section of Fortuna Boulevard from the flood plain.
+This project was identified because the banks of Hillside Creek would overflow during a ten-year storm event.
+The Public Works Department secured critical matching funds for this project which improves flood safety and enhances the City's ability to withstand future 100-year flood events.

 Rohner Creek Widening Project included creek widening and habitat improvement along Rohner Creek from Main Street to 12th Street.
-The need for this project was identified https://bondaccountability.resources.ca.gov/Project.aspx?ProjectPK=8475&PropositionPK=5 as flooding along Rohner Creek has occurred multiple times, flooding into neighborhoods on Fortuna Boulevard costing property owners thousands of dollars for flood insurance.
-This project removed all properties within the project limits from the flood zone65 and was completed in fiscal year 2017-201866.
+The need for this project was identified https://bondaccountability.resources.ca.gov/Project.aspx?ProjectPK=8475&PropositionPK=5

-60 California Bond Accountability website.
+California Bond Accountability website.
 Accessed September 28, 2020.

-61 City of Fortuna 2018-2019 Comprehensive Annual Financial Report.
+&lt;sup>66 City of Fortuna 2018-2019 Comprehensive Annual Financial Report.